Frequently Asked Questions

 Are the sessions confidential?

+Yes.
 Confidentiality is a key part of building a trusting therapeutic relationship.
 We will discuss confidentiality in detail during your first session.
 All sessions are confidential, with a few important exceptions:

-• If required by law or court order
+- If required by law or court order

-For work with children and young people, confidentiality is also maintained.
-However, if a child discloses something that raises a concern for their wellbeing or safety, I am required to inform the appropriate services, such as the local authority Children’s Services.
+In emergencies, or if I’m unable to reach you, I may need to seek advice or support from your GP or emergency services.
+If a child discloses something that raises a concern for their wellbeing or safety, I am required to inform the appropriate services, such as the local authority Children’s Services.

 How many sessions will I need?